-• Learn from national Arts Education leaders the impact a teaching artist can have in the classroom.
+- Learn from national arts education leaders about the impact a Teaching Artist can have

 Please register or log in to our Entertainment Community Fund Portal to access our workshops, programs and services.
 Our portal is designed to cater to your individual needs and interests, offering access to a wide range of resources and support—all with the guidance and understanding of what it takes to build a life and career in the arts.